 Pest description and crop damage Phylloxera are small, aphid-like insects that feed on roots of grapevines causing stunted growth, reduced vigor, and vine death of own-rooted Vitis vinifera grape varieties.
 Depending on the vineyard location and climate, death can occur within as few as 3 to 10 years.
 Mortality of vines is quicker in drier climates where vines experience more nutrient and water stress.
 Vineyard decline has been a slower process in Oregon as compared to other warmer, more arid regions, particularly because vines are under limited soil moisture or nutrient stress.
-Phylloxera can be found in most grape-growing regions of Oregon with the exception of the Milton-Freewater area of eastern Oregon.
-Some regions of Washington and the Walla Walla Valley region of Oregon are free of phylloxera at this time.
-Preventing the entry of phylloxera is critical for vineyards known to be phylloxera-free.
-Sampling of declining vineyards is encouraged to determine presence of phylloxera in areas thought to be phylloxera-free, particularly to avoid further spread.
+Phylloxera can be found in most grape-growing regions of Oregon, and more recently has been found in areas of Washington previously thought to be devoid of phylloxera.
+Preventing the entry of phylloxera is critical for own-rooted Vitis vinifera vineyards known to be phylloxera-free.
+Sampling of declining vineyards is encouraged to determine presence of phylloxera in vineyards thought to be phylloxera-free, particularly to avoid further spread.

-Biology and life history The wingless females are oval in shape; egg layers are pear-shaped.
+Biology and life history The wingless females are oval; egg layers are pear-shaped.
 They vary from 0.03 to 0.04 inch long.
 Adults vary in color according to food supply: on fresh, vigorous roots they are yellow, yellowish green, olive green, or light brown; on weakened roots, they are brown or orange.

 Sampling and thresholds Sampling for phylloxera should be conducted during late summer and early fall when populations are at their highest.
 Dig 12 to 18 inches below the soil surface about 12 inches away from the vine trunk.
 Sample both soil and roots.
 Use a stereoscope to view the roots and search for root swellings (nodosites and tuberosites), adults and eggs.
 If you do not have a stereoscope or dissecting microscope available with adequate magnification, contact your local Extension agent or crop consultant for assistance in identifying the insect.
 Only one phylloxera is needed to start an infestation within the vineyard, as populations can increase and spread over time and attack grapevine roots.